 Maintaining the Vegetable Garden

-Maintenance is important for vegetable gardening, too.
+Maintenance is important for vegetable gardening too.
 Avoid planting too many vegetable plants or those with which you are unfamiliar.
 The inability to properly maintain a vegetable garden leads to poor growth and development of crops as well as an unkempt appearance.
-Once the harvest season is over, removal of dead plant material is recommended for the prevention of pest or disease problems later on.
-Pests and diseases include weeds, insects, fungi, bacteria, viruses and nematodes.
+Once the harvest season is over, the removal of dead plant material is recommended for the prevention of pest or disease problems later on.
+Pests and diseases include weeds, insects, fungi, bacteria, viruses, and nematodes.
 A garden cannot grow properly if any of these are present and should be alleviated quickly once a discovery is made.